p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 It confirms something Leica has shown for years: a true monochrome camera is more expensive to build.
 The GR IV sells for €1,399.
 The GR IV Monochrome comes in at €1,799.
 The difference is real, but it is not extreme.
 It reflects the cost of a different sensor and a dedicated image processing chain, not a repositioning of the product.

 What matters is that Ricoh shows this increase can be sustainable.
-The camera remains within reach of its intended audience, and the price stays coherent with the rest of the line.
+The camera remains within reach of its intended audience, and the price remains in line with the rest of the line.
 Monochrome, here, is not treated as a luxury indulgence, but as a viable variation of an existing tool.

 That makes the GR IV Monochrome something Leica’s cameras never quite were: a practical test, not a brand statement.